Russia says nuclear talks with US delayed amid differences

 While Russia and the U.S. have suspended mutual inspections under New START since the start of the COVID-19 pandemic, Moscow’s move raised new uncertainty about the pact’s future.

-Ryabkov noted that there was mutual agreement over the temporary halt on inspections that was in full compliance with the treaty and emphasized the pact’s importance.
+Ryabkov said there was mutual agreement over the temporary halt on inspections and emphasized the pact’s importance.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.